Table of Contents

 Chemical Composition and Metallicity

-Both Clouds have lower metallicity than the Milky Way—meaning they contain fewer heavy elements produced by earlier generations of stars.
-This makes them natural analogs to galaxies in the early universe, where star formation proceeded under simpler conditions.
-Astronomers use the Magellanic Clouds to test models of stellar evolution, stellar winds, and nucleosynthesis in environments with low metal content.
+Both the LMC and SMC exhibit lower metallicity compared to the Milky Way, meaning they contain fewer heavy elements like iron, carbon, and oxygen that are forged in earlier generations of stars.
+This makes them excellent analogs for studying conditions in the early universe, where such elements were less abundant.
+The simplified chemical environments in the Magellanic Clouds allow astronomers to test models of stellar evolution, the effects of stellar winds, and the synthesis of elements in stars evolving under low-metallicity conditions.

 Interaction with the Milky Way